 - tell the “secret” inner workings of air traffic control and flight

-Being an advocate, a rescuer, a voice, nourishes my soul.
+Being an advocate, a rescuer, and a voice, nourishes my soul.

-Oral tradition is good, but written lasts longer.
-By the time of Moses, mankind realized it was imperative that history be written and recorded, thus Moses recorded the first five books of the bible.
+Oral tradition is good, but writing lasts longer.
+By the time of Moses, mankind realized that writing down and recording history as essential, thus Moses recorded the first five books of the bible.
 God inspired this.

 Having A Voice – An Honor And Responsibility